oliviawestmacottssw/SSW.Rules.Content/rules/do-you-avoid-the-term-emotional/rule.md

 ---

- Bad example: to sound like you are emotional about this​
+Bad example: to sound like you are emotional about this

-Good example: to sound like you are passionate about this​​​​
+Good example: to sound like you are passionate about this

 Taken from the video "Chris Voss: "Never Split the Difference" | Talks at Google" at 23:50.

-​